eddieguo-1128/DualDiff/README.md

   - [ ] Try normalizing the input EEG
   - [ ] Try normalizing the latent space learned by the diffusion (z)
 - [ ] **Experiment with feature extractors**:
-  - [ ] Try spectrogram input instead of raw EEG signal
+  - [x] Try spectrogram input instead of raw EEG signal @Ben
 - [ ] **Experiment with the model**:
   - [x] Use EEGNet as an encoder in diffusion @Mengchun
   - [ ] Use EEGNet as a classifier instead of FC @Ben